Scientists to explore future use of bacteria based active agents

 Dr Rahman’s previous research into biosurfactants has also been recognised by L’Oreal in a recent patent for cosmetic use of biosurfactants as an active agent in deodorant.
 Dr Rahman has also had a journal published recently into the metabolic capabilities for biosurfactant production by PeerJ.

-The PhD is funded through the University of Portsmouth’s newly developed Centre for Enzyme Innovation which focuses on the discovery, engineering and deployment of enzymes with potential application to the circular economy.
+Dr Rahman will be supervising a PhD starting in October 2019.
+This PhD is funded through the University of Portsmouth’s newly developed Centre for Enzyme Innovation which focuses on the discovery, engineering and deployment of enzymes with potential application to the circular economy.